paltalabs/soroban-react/README.md

 # @soroban-react

-@soroban-react is a simple, powerful framework for building modern Soroban dApps using React!!!!!!!
+@soroban-react is a simple, powerful framework for building modern Soroban dApps using React!!!!!!!!

 Library created based on [the code](https://github.com/stellar/soroban-example-dapp/tree/cb63b93b0eb79a797cd497942816379f7a3792ef/wallet) written by https://github.com/paulbellamy.